-4 Marketing Strategies That Players in the Food and Beverage Industry Swear By
+Four Marketing Strategies That Leading Food and Beverage Companies Swear By

 It is essential to establish what the brand stands for and define the primary target market and customers.
 Brand positioning is all about the image that a brand creates for itself in the minds of the customers.
 It is highly important for companies to lay down their unique selling propositions that will attract more customers towards the brand and consequently create a positive brand image.
 Brand positioning is one of the marketing strategies that require companies to be sure of their target audience before making a move.